-Sir L. CHIOZZA MONEY: I am afraid that I must ask for a notice of that question as to the adjustment of accounts of that character, but with regard to wheat and all actually controlled foods, the effect of the arrangement made is that the consumer pays the bare cost as far as it can be ascertained of the commodities.
+Sir L. CHIOZZA MONEY: I am afraid that I must ask for a notice of that question as \mathbf{to} \mathbf{the} adjustment of accounts of that character, but with regard to wheat and all actually controlled foods, the effect of the arrangement made is that the consumer pays the bare cost as far as it can be ascertained of the commodities.
 There is only one other thing which I desire to say very briefly in reply to my right hon.
 Friend the Member for Islington.
 It has to do with the restriction of imports.
-I was rather sarry to hear what my right hon.
+I was rather sorry to hear what my right hon.
 Friend said.
-Occupying as he does a position of rewould ask my right hon.
-7.0 P.M.
+Occupying as he does a position of responsibility his words go far, and I was sorry to hear him refer to the occasion of the restriction on imports, which was announced by my right hon.
+Friend the Prime Minister last February, as a black day in the history of England.
+Really, I would ask my right hon.
+7.0 г.м.
 Friend to reconsider what he said in that connection, and, if he has an opportunity of speaking again on the subject, I hope he will not spread abroad the conception which he has put before us.
 The restriction of imports takes place quite automatically, because, as we progress so far in this War, we have fewer ships to conduct the War, and the restriction of imports comes about because fewer imports can be brought in.
 What is the meaning of the Government restriction of imports?
 It is that you continue some imports and not others, and the effect of the policy which was announced by the Prime Minister, of keeping out luxuries, and comparative luxuries, has been to leave room in ships for the bringing of necessaries and comforts to the people.
 That is the real effect of the policy carried out.
 Millions of tons of imports which were actually being kept out of this country owing to the room which was occupied by the importation of luxuries, through the adoption of the policy announced by the Prime Minister, have been brought into this country, ships being used to better advantage for the bringing of those stocks which, I hope, are no unimportant factor in the winning of this War.